 Drugs exert therapeutically meaningful effects if they bind with appropriate selectively and potency to their respective targets.
 Although many of the assay techniques employed in early-stage drug discovery provide evidence that a drug is acting upon the target under investigation, this is often indirect and the site of action and stoichiometry is unknown…

-…solving the structure of haemoglobin1,2 and Dorothy Hodgkin, who solved the structure of insulin,3 began considering insulin redesign for treatment of diabetes as synthetic insulins became possible.
+When the first x-ray crystal structures were solved in the 1950s and 60s, these results became immediately linked to physiology and drug discovery.
+Max Perutz and John Kendrew were able to understand sickle cell disease by solving the structure of haemoglobin1,2 and Dorothy Hodgkin, who solved the structure of insulin,3 began considering insulin redesign for treatment of diabetes as synthetic insulins became possible.
 But it wasn’t until the 1990s that the first crystal structures of protein-ligand complexes were submitted to the Protein Data Bank (PDB).4 The number of complex structures increased over the following years and since the Millennium protein crystallography has become a well-established technique in drug discovery.5

 Obtaining protein crystals for structure determination